 Arriving in Lisbon For Your 7-Day Portugal Itinerary

-If you’re arriving by plane, you’ll likely be landing in Lisbon.
+If you’re arriving by plane, from the United States or otherwise, you’ll likely be landing in Lisbon.
 Congratulations!
 You’ve made it to Portugal’s vibrant capital city.
 Now it’s time to figure out how to get from the airport into the city center so you can start your vacay.

 There are a few options for getting downtown—and they’re all fairly easy to navigate—so the method you choose really just depends on your personal preferences.
 You can take the Metro, bus, taxi, or Uber—all of which will get you into the city center in about 20–40 minutes traffic depending.
 (Sorry, no trams from the airport.)